 ELIC personnel are available to help you from the first time contact is made, up until you depart for the summer.
 This includes guidance in everything from raising support to figuring out what documents are needed in order to serve.
 We want to make sure all of your questions are answered!

-The Engage program begins with a week of training and Orientation.
-A corporate Orientation will be held in Chicago prior to your departure and upon arrival in your host country, you’ll spend several days with your team for an in-country Orientation.
+The Engage program begins with a week of training and Orientation upon arrival in your host country.
 This preparation will focus on your own development, team building, curriculum, and cross-cultural training.
 The goal of Orientation is to provide you with the confidence and education you will need for the most memorable and rewarding summer.

 Absolutely!
 ELIC successfully prepares and sends hundreds of volunteer participants to Asia, the Middle East, and North Africa every year.
 We will provide you with a variety of tools and resources to help you build a strong support team.
 Some of these helpful tools include